-Board Liaison: Vacant
+Board Liaison: Linda Litwak

 This committee is responsible for recruiting and retaining members and building community awareness of the CCA.
 Tasks include coordinating with the treasurer to maintain a master list of current paid members and advertisers, annual billing and membership renewals, taking attendance at general meetings and ensuring that voting members are identified when a vote count is needed.
 The committee is currently examining the benefits and best practices of multi-level memberships and advertising rates.
 It is also preparing an outreach effort to former members and advertisers who may wish to rejoin, as well as to businesses, schools, churches and other community groups to establish a relationship with them.